 The trek passes through Langtang National Park, ensuring pristine countryside and flora and fauna, as well as yak pastures and even home-based cheese factories!
 Himalayan pheasants, Himalayan deer, Himalayan bears, monkeys, and the elusive red panda, are native to this region.

 Langtang Village was completely destroyed during the April 2015 earthquake.
 The resilient locals have, however, been busy rebuilding and some teahouses and lodges have been rebuilt and are open.
 The best way for people to help is to continue to visit this area.

-For those who want to trek off the beaten track and see something completely different to many of the more touristy areas in the country this is a perfect trek.
+For those who want to trek off the beaten track and see something completely different from many of the more touristy areas in the country, this is a perfect trek.
 Similarly, for those who are discovering Nepal for the first time, this is the perfect introduction.

 |Day 1||Kathmandu to Syafru Beshi (Drive)||1550 m||7 - 8 hr|

 |Day 2||Trek to Lama Hotel||2380 m||6 hr|

 |Day 3||Lama Hotel to Mundu via Langtang village||3430 m||6 - 7 hr|